risc0/risc0/website/api_versioned_docs/version-0.19/bonsai/bonsai-overview.md

 _Status: Pre-Alpha, [documentation](./bonsai-on-eth.md) and [Bonsai Foundry template](https://github.com/risc0/bonsai-foundry-template) available_

-The `Bonsai Relayer` and the `Bonsay Relay Contract` let your Ethereum dApps connect to Bonsai.
+The `Bonsai Relayer` and the `Bonsai Relay Contract` let your Ethereum dApps connect to Bonsai.
 Smart contract developers can call our proving service off-chain via a REST API or through an on-chain relay contract connected to the Bonsai proving service.

 ## Where we're headed